foglamp/foglamp-south-http/README.rst

 ==================
-foglamp-south-http
+fledge-south-http
 ==================

-FogLAMP South Plugin for http listener, Listen for the readings block payload
+Fledge South Plugin for http listener, Listen for the readings block payload